Pinpoint

 Limitations & Ethical Considerations

-Pinpoint has experimental features that use Google's Generative AI solutions, and according to this notice on Generative AI in Pinpoint, these features "may display inaccurate information, including information about people."
-Additionally, some of the information you provide may be used to improve functionality, and "Google human reviewers may read, annotate and process a sample of your Pinpoint data, including your prompts and thumbs up or down feedback."
+Pinpoint has experimental features that use Google's Generative AI solutions, and according to this noticearrow-up-right on Generative AI in Pinpoint, these features "may display inaccurate information, including information about people."
+Additionally, some of the information you provide may be used to improve functionality, and "Google human reviewers may read, annotate and process a sample of your Pinpoint dataarrow-up-right, including your prompts and thumbs up or down feedback."
 As a result, Google cautions against including information "that can be used to identify you, such as phone numbers, email addresses, or birth dates when using Pinpoint’s generative AI features."

 Exercise caution and/or check with your parent organization before uploading sensitive or proprietary information, documents and data into Pinpoint.